irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 This trip across Seattle, Victoria, and Vancouver was filled with hiking, city exploration, and incredible food.
 Each city offered something unique, and I managed to balance fun with affordability.
 From Seattle's dynamic neighborhoods to Victoria's serene gardens, and finally to Vancouver's foodie spots and outdoor adventures, this trip was a memorable journey through the Pacific Northwest!

-**AI transparency:** I inputted my messey, bullet-pointed notes and itinerary into ChatGPT with the following prompt: "write this into an easy-to-read and organized blog post" then edited the structure to fit my voice, fix inaccuracies, and add more personal experiences.
+*AI transparency:* I inputted my messy, bullet-pointed notes into ChatGPT with the following prompt: *write this into an easy-to-read and organized blog post*.
+I used the structure as a starting point, then edited the output to fix inaccuracies and write in my own voice.